 There is no gross income test for a qualifying child.
 That means you can claim an exemption even if the child has a fair amount of income, as long as the child doesn’t provide over half of his or her own support, as outlined above.

-You and your spouse are also each entitled to a $3,800 personal exemption.
+You and your spouse are also each entitled to a $4,050 personal exemption in 2016.

 Before 2010, higher-income taxpayers were subject to a phase-out rule that curtailed deductions for personal and dependent exemptions.
-That rule is gone for 2010, 2011 and 2012 but is back for 2013 and beyond.
+That rule was gone for 2010, 2011 and 2012 but is back for 2013 and beyond.
 Also back is the phase-out of itemized deductions for high earners.

 Note: If you are subject to the Alternative Minimum Tax (AMT), a parallel tax system that is increasingly affecting middle-income taxpayers, you cannot deduct personal or dependent exemptions.
 The disallowance of these exemptions under the AMT rules, is one factor that can push large families into the AMT.

 Many families provide homes for relatives such as parents or grandparents, or support relatives who do not necessarily live with them.
 If you're in this situation, you can claim a dependent exemption for a qualifying relative who is not a qualifying child, as long as the supported person meets all five of these criteria:

 - The person is either a relative or a full-time member of your household.

 - He or she is a citizen or resident of the U.S. or a resident of Canada or Mexico.